May 23, 2017

 Hackensack Meridian Health has a nationally recognized behavioral health program that uses an integrated care model to treat depression and anxiety.
 Hackensack Meridian Health team members work with individuals of all ages to create an individual action plan that includes a comprehensive assessment, counseling, and medication management when necessary to promote mental wellness.

 “Hackensack Meridian Health is not only making mental health awareness a priority throughout the month of May but each and every day,” said John K. Lloyd, FACHE, co-CEO of Hackensack Meridian Health.
 “As we continue to focus on population health management, it is critical that we integrate mental health services into the care we provide to promote the health and well-being of our patients.
-We are also hoping to have a positive impact on future health care leaders by underscoring the importance of mental health in our new curriculum at the Seton Hall – Hackensack Meridian School of Medicine.”
+We are also hoping to have a positive impact on future health care leaders by underscoring the importance of mental health in our new curriculum at the Hackensack Meridian School of Medicine at Seton Hall University.”

 Hackensack Meridian Health hospitals are partnering with local communities to combat the opioid epidemic.
 The health system is committed to expanding the number of beds available to treat patients with drug addiction or mental health issues.
 Hospitals in Monmouth and Ocean counties are also partnering with first responders to provide Narcan, a life-saving medication that reverses the effects of an overdose.